-Jessie Bower is a singer/songwriter based in Hamilton, Ontario.
+Jessie Bower is a singer/songwriter based in Hamilton Ontario.
 She is a recent graduate of the Humber College Bachelor of Music Program where she majored in Vocal.
 Jessie has been writing and performing her original music for over ten years.
-Currently, she performs with the country music duo “Jess and Tay,” who have performed at various music festivals such as “The Havelock Jamboree,” and “Boots and Hearts Music Festival.”
-The duo just released their first EP “Bad Luck If You Don’t,” featuring their breakout single “Into Tomorrow,” written by Bower, to streaming platforms in 2019.
-The two have been nominated for Group/Duo of the year at the 2020 CMAO Awards taking place in October.
+Currently, she performs with the successful country music duo “Jess and Tay,” who have performed at various music festivals such as “The Havelock Jamboree,” and “Boots and Hearts Music Festival.”
+The duo released their first EP “Bad Luck If You Don’t,” featuring their breakout single “Into Tomorrow,” written by Bower, to streaming platforms in 2019.
+The two have been nominated for Group or Duo of the year at the 2020 CMAO Awards.

 Louise began piano lessons when she was 6 years old and later, taught herself ukulele and guitar.
 Louise was involved in school choir as a child and was part of her Church's choir for majority of her upbringing.
 In high school, Louise was a part of BR Xpression as a soloist and successfully travelled and competed.
 In her grade 12 year, Louise and friends started their own band "Tabitha," in which they came out with their very first single in 2019.
 Aside from musical extra curriculars, Louise taught piano throughout high school at the Ontario Conservatory of Music, now called the Hamilton Academy of Music and occasionally fills in for teachers when needed.
 Louise also enjoys writing her own music and collaborating with other talented musicians during various jam sessions.